- 1 Article Summary: Moving to Canada from UK

 Treaty relief is set out in the UK–Canada double taxation agreement.

-Establishing Tax Residency in Canada
+Tax Residency in Canada for UK Nationals

 Establishing residency in Canada is crucial for UK nationals relocating long-term.
 Your tax status determines whether you pay tax on Canadian-sourced or global income.
 The Canada Revenue Agency (CRA) assesses residency based on where your personal, economic and social ties are strongest.